rns/kollos-luif-doc/manual.md

 A structural grammar will often contain lexical elements, such as strings and character classes, and these will go into its linked lexical grammar.
 The start rule specifies its lexical grammar with an adverb (what?).
 In a lexical grammar the lexemes are indicated with the `lexeme` adverb -- if a rule has a lexeme adverb, its LHS is a lexeme.

-If a grammar specified lexemes, it is a lexical grammar.
-If a grammar specified a linked lexical grammar, it is a structural grammar.  `l0` must always be a lexical grammar.  `g1` must always be a structural grammar and is linked by default to `l0`.
+If a grammar specifies lexemes, it is a lexical grammar.
+If a grammar specifies a linked lexical grammar, it is a structural grammar.  `l0` must always be a lexical grammar.  `g1` must always be a structural grammar and is linked by default to `l0`.
 It is a fatal error if a grammar has no indication whether it is structural or lexical, but this indication may be a default.
 Enforcement of these restrictions is done by the lower layer (KLOL).

 ## Example grammars